Costs lawyer: Compliance with rules and regulations

 The ACL has bylaws, a code of conduct, regulations and rules that all members are required to comply with at all times.
 New members are required to certify that they have read all bylaws, a code of conduct, regulations and rules and agree to be bound by these.

 Continuing professional development

 All members, except retired and affiliate members, are required to undertake 12 hours in continuing professional development each year.

 Insurance

 With the exception of those costs lawyers who work exclusively in a solicitor's office on a PAYE basis (i.e. in-house), all members of the association are required to produce proof by declaration from an insurer or broker that either as an individual or as a partner, director or employee of a firm of law costs draftsmen (i.e. freelance) work undertaken is protected by professional indemnity insurance cover to the value of at least £100,000 plus loss of documents cover.

-Journal

-A regular journal called the Costs Lawyer keeps members up to date with trends in practice, rules and law relating to the assessment of costs and general information.